 To recognise the creative excellence of local footwear design talent and encourage more Hong Kong leather footwear suppliers to enhance the design components of their products, the Federation of Hong Kong Footwear, co-organised by HKTDC, organises the Hong Kong Footwear Design Competition every year.
 Not only is the competition an incubator of talents, it is also a new driving force behind local footwear design and product development.
-In 2016, the competition garnered more than 800 entries spanning six categories, namely Men’s Shoes/ Ladies’ Shoes – Total Look Trendy Styling, Ladies’ Boots, Children’s Shoes, DIY – 3D Modelling Concept Design and Handbags.
+In 2017, the competition garnered more than 800 entries spanning six categories, namely Men’s Shoes/ Ladies’ Shoes – Total Look Trendy Styling, Ladies’ Boots, Children’s Shoes, DIY – 3D Modelling Concept Design and Handbags.
 On the other hand, International Footwear Design Competition, organised by the Confederation of International Footwear Association (CIFA), is also a platform for footwear designers to showcase their talents.

 To establish business contacts with overseas buyers, Hong Kong manufacturers and traders have involved themselves actively in international trade shows led or sponsored by HKTDC, including GDS Shoe Fair (Dusseldorf), Expo Riva Schuh International Shoe Fair (Trento), China (Dalian) International Garment & Textile Fair (CIGF), Style Hong Kong (Wuhan, Harbin, Jinan, Guangzhou, etc.), International Apparel & Textile Fair (Dubai, the UAE), All China Leather Exhibition (Beijing) and APLF Asia Pacific Leather Fair.
 Some of them, particularly those selling handbags, wallets and other accessory items, also participate in trade fairs for gift items such as Birmingham Spring Fair International, Ambiente Frankfurt, Hong Kong Gifts & Premium Fair and the Tokyo International Gift Show.